bobbingwide/fizzie/README.md

 * archive-CPT - archive templates for other custom post types - 5 to do
 * image - template for the image mime type
-* page - used for a single page
+* page - used for a single page -but see page-13, page-about and page-i18n-test
-* search - display search results
 * single-CPT - single templates for other custom post types - 10 to do
 * tag - for a particular tag
 * taxonomy - for a particular taxonomy